Note: Click on any word on this page (and keep clicking it) to experience

 any aspect of: a product, process, service, (course, book, computer simulation, game, etc...)

 isa great opportunity for both the individual and for all those involved in providing what he or she is interacting with.

 For the individual, each stutter is an internal feedback signal indicating that something is missing, needed or incomplete.
 It also provides, if reflected on and distilled (disambiguated), thebest possible sourceof internal information from which to understand what is missing or needed and, given the available options, how to best proceed.

 For the people and organizations that benefit, profit or are responsible for providing the resources, the best possible source of information from which to intelligently evolve and cost-optimally improve the resources, stems from understanding...

 in relation to the specific interaction locations (system anatomy) they are responsible for,

-Permission to use, copy, and distribute these materials for not-for-profit educational purposes, without fee and without a signed licensing agreement, is hereby granted, provided that "Implicity" - www.implicity.org" (with a functioning hyperlink when online) be cited as the source and appear in all excerpts, copies, and distributions.
-Thank you.
+Permission to use, copy, and distribute these materials for not-for-profit educational purposes, without fee and without a signed licensing agreement, is hereby granted.
+We would appreciate if you would cite "Implicity" - www.implicity.org" (with a functioning hyperlink when online) as the source.
+Thank you